natesena/LM_Studio_Fill_Memory/README.md

 4. Add tests for new functionality
 5. Update this README for any new features

+## ⚠️ Current Issues

+### Queue Persistence Problem

+**Critical Issue**: The current batch processing system has a significant limitation with queue persistence:

+- **No Persistent Queue**: The Graphiti MCP server uses in-memory `asyncio.Queue` that gets lost when the computer restarts
+- **No Progress Tracking**: There's no way to track which files have been processed vs. which are still pending
+- **No Resume Capability**: If processing is interrupted, you must start over from the beginning
+- **Work Loss**: All queued items are lost on system restart

+**Impact**: This means if you're processing thousands of files and your computer restarts, all progress is lost and you must restart from the beginning.

+**Solution**: A persistent queue system using PostgreSQL + Redis is planned (see `graphiti/durable_episode_queue_postgres.md` for the complete implementation plan).

+**Workaround**: For now, process smaller batches and ensure your system doesn't restart during processing.

 ## 🐛 Troubleshooting

 - **LM Studio or Graphiti not running?** Ensure both services are up and URLs are correct
 - **File not found errors?** Check your paths in file lists or when running scripts
 - **Queue timeout errors?** Increase the `--graphiti-timeout` parameter
 - **GPU contention?** Increase the `--rate-limit-delay` parameter
+- **Lost progress after restart?** This is a known issue - see "Current Issues" section above

 ## 📋 TODO